PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

 You'll notice the assembly code `call printf`, this literally calls (AKA "uses") the `printf` function... but where is `printf`?!

 `printf` is inside of the `stdio` machine code file!
-So the "linker" (which usually comes with the compiler program), will combine the `stdio` code with our (compiled) `main.c` machine code, and give us a runnable program file, that has access to the code from `stdio.h`.
+So the "linker" (which usually comes with the compiler program), will combine the `stdio` code with our (compiled) `main.c` machine code, and give us a run-able program file, that has access to the code from `stdio`.

+`make` will automatically run clang with the link feature `-l` when needed.

 # CLI explained
-So how did this all work?
-When we type `cd` (and some arguments, like the name of a folder to move into) and hit enter, the *shell* looks for a program called `cd`.
+You might have noticed we didn;t have to type `./cd` when running the change directory program `cd`.

 There is a file called the ".profile" that the shell automatically loads and uses to find different programs.

-You can add your own programs to the profile and then run them using their name, so that you can skip having to type `./app` before the name of "app" and just type its name `app` to run it.
+You can add your own programs to the "profile" and then run them using their name (so that you can skip having to type `./` before the name of "app" and just type its name `app` to run it).

-Once the shell finds a program (using the information in the ".profile" file), for example `cd`, it sends the *arguments* (aka input) we typed after the word `cd` and passes them to the `cd` program (that the shell ran for us). `cd` then figures out what to do based on the arguments (aka input) we typed.

-How does the shell, the "command line interface", know what the arguments were?
-Like if we typed `cd /` how does it know that `/` is for `cd` and not part of its name?

-The Shell checks for a space after the name of the program `cd /` (<- notice the space).
-So, if you didn't put a space and just typed `cd/` you might get an error because the shell tried to run a program called "/cd".

 And thats pretty much it!
 See you next section!